 Your tenant informs you that there was a fire and the kitchen + living room is badly damaged.
 Much of the personal property in these rooms was destroyed.
 You, as the landlord, had personal property inside including kitchen table, chairs, and 2 couches.
 The tenant also lost their computer, their tv, and a bookshelf full of books.

 In this scenario, the dwelling damage is covered (cabinets, countertops, windows).
-Your kitchen tables, chairs, and 2 couches would not be covered unless you added additional coverage for your personal property.
-The tenant’s personal property would not be covered under the DP3 policy, and would only be covered if they purchased a renters insurance policy.
+Your kitchen tables, chairs, and two couches would not be included unless you added additional coverage for your personal property.
+The tenant's property would not be covered under the DP3 policy, and would only be covered if they purchased a renters insurance policy.

 DP3 claims scenario #2

 A small tornado touched down near your rental dwelling.
 The detached garage and large shed were completely destroyed.
 Some of the main dwelling was damaged including part of the roof and much of the siding was ripped off.